BrianHicks/waffle/README.md

 Waffle uses git to store and sync your projects.
 You'll just need to have git available in your `PATH` to do it.

+## Usage

+Run `waffle open [project-name]` and you'll be presented with your editor.
+Once it exits, your changes will be committed.